Parachutes a wonderful invention

 We help people realise that doing nothing is really a good choice and now that they have the tool kit they can make healthier choices.

 None of this works unless being self aware and taking action become habitual.
 When it is habitual, you are on your way to being antifragile, learning from your experiences and continuing to rise to the challenge.

 It’s a prevention model not a parachute model

 We do this through a wide range of workshops which you can view here.

-We work one to one with individuals at all levels of a business and now we have the My Internal World platform which allows individuals to work on their mental and emotional health online, in a safe private environment with proven tools and strategies there to help them.
+We work one to one with individuals at all levels of a business and now we have the Inner Calm platform which allows individuals to work on their mental and emotional health online, in a safe private environment with proven tools and strategies there to help them.

 MHFA is a decent first step in the process of building a culture of positive mental health awareness.
 When clients of ours ask about it, we help them with it (our own brand though Mental Health First Responder).
 Then we emphasise that this is only the first step.